-- 1. Long-term impact and a clear plan for "what next", must be the driver for the decision to bid or host a major event. - 2.
+- There is a firm government commitment that culture 1.
+Long-term impact and a clear plan for "what next", must be the driver for the decision to bid or host a major event. - 2.
 The long-term impact of events must be underpinned by demarcated funding, accountability and governance. - 3.
 Greater attention must be paid to who benefits from events and who is left out. - 4.
 More events must be designed and curated with a broad range of stakeholders to build common ground across divides - 5.
 Events that use volunteers must have a clear strategy to boost longer-term community volunteering.